Why do we say “yes” when we secretly mean “no”?

 Whenever I get an offer to do something new or slightly interesting I jump on that bandwagon and even make deals with crazymakers (people whose only job is to make you crazy).

-Being thrown out of the tribe meant lack of shelter, lack food and lack of protection from other tribes, which equalled death.
+Being thrown out of the tribe meant lack of shelter, lack food and lack of protection from other tribes, which also equalled death.

-What we often forget though, is that the ability to say no is linked to our ability to choose, without the option to say no, the concept of choice disappears.
+The ability to say no is linked to our ability to choose, without the option to say no, the concept of choice disappears.

 When you focus on pleasing others you ALWAYS lose

-When we become clear on what we want in our lives, it becomes easier for our minds to focus and notice little things, in our environment, that’ll help us make that vision a reality.
+When we become clear about what we want in our lives, it becomes easier for our minds to focus and notice little things, in our environment, that’ll help us make that vision a reality.